linguini1/pygmy/README.md

 I am a computer systems engineer who has designed avionics for my university's rocketry team for several years.
 I like the challenge of designing, building and programming embedded systems for unique environments, like the inside of a rocket.
-Although my L1 flight won't have the same challenges as my university's rockets (which fly up to 30k feet and have hit Mach 1.89), it will still have challenges.
-It is, differently, entirely my own design to mess with and do as I please!
+Although my L1 flight won't have the same challenges as my university's rockets (which fly up to 30k feet and have hit Mach 1.89), it will still have challenges unique to rocketry like high vibration and lots of different forces, arming requirements and logging speed requirements.
+Most differently, this flight computer is entirely my own project to experiment with as I please!

 My L1, as far as I'm concerned, is to be a relatively standard L1 rocket build (not a kit, still my own) outside of this flight computer.
 That way I can get my cert while having a rocket which meets my primary goal: being a vessel for my flight computer.

+This flight computer, once flight tested in an L1, should in theory be capable up to L3 flights as a data logger.
+Deployment control may be added in later revisions as I attempt my L2 certification with electronics, but that will be much later.

 ## Usage